top of page

 Instead of being a mirror to society, the arts have become coopted by marketeers to exploit, who then reduced them into an exhibit of mindless distraction.
 The intent of the arts as an expression and transmission of beauty, sensorial imagery, depth, and integration of transformative ideas is scuttled.
 Sensationalism, spectacle, and cheap entertainments supersede and replace this depth.

-The arts have often become co-opted by amateurs seeking fame, wealth, and power, who will use market manipulation, repetition of advertising, coercing the arts-undereducated populous, (of whom they are a part), into believing their mass-produced has lasting merit.
+In western culture, the arts have often become co-opted by amateurs seeking fame, wealth, and power, who will use market manipulation, repetition of advertising, coercing the arts-undereducated populous, (of whom they are a part), into believing their mass-produced has lasting merit.
 The process by which the arts are lowered to a process of accumulation of wealth, begins with marketing persona of the artist first or simultaneously with the product.
 Because in marketing art as a commodity, the artist is the main product.
 The artist is recognized as of primary importance, not the work the artist performs or creates.
 Repetition of exposure of the entertainer in various aspects of their life is repeated in publicity as often as possible, in market publication, media, social media advertising, public and sometimes political events.
 Then the “work” they create supposedly substantiates the artists themselves as the product for sale – not the performance itself.

 The basis of popular entertainers’ work requires that the highest percentage of the populous has memorized the image and knowledge of the performer due to constant exposer or creator of the product.
 Therefore, the recording, film and/or performance, must have three foundational characteristics all based upon marketing of entertainer and low-art as product: